junxit/us-congress-bills-114/derived/amendments.md

 ### 42 U.S.C. § 1753

-> The Richard B. Russell National School Lunch Act is amended in each of sections 4, 9, 9A, 12, 19, 23, 24, and 25 (42 U.S.C.
-1753, 1758, 1758b, 1760, 1796a, 1769d, 1769e, 1769f) by striking “Committee on Education and Labor” each place it appears and inserting “Committee on Education and the Workforce”.
+> The Richard B. Russell National School Lunch Act is amended in each of sections 4, 9, 9A, 12, 19, 23, and 25 (42 U.S.C.
+1753, 1758,1758b, 1760, 1796a, 1769d, and 1769f) by striking “Committee on Education and Labor” each place it appears and inserting “Committee on Education and the Workforce”.

 | | |
 |---|---|